turkerkiv/turkerkiv/README.md

 - **Databases:** PostgreSQL, MSSQL.
 - **Tools:** Git, EF core.

-## 📈 GitHub Stats

-- Will be added in the future.

 ## 🌟 Connect with Me

 - **LinkedIn:** [LinkedIn](https://www.linkedin.com/in/turkerkiv/)
 - **Portfolio website:** [Website](https://sites.google.com/view/turkerkiv)

-## 🎉 Fun Fact

-Did you know?
-I'm holding myself tight, resisting the urge to try to learn every field of computer science.
-They're all so interesting, but don’t worry—I’m crystal-clear focused on web development.

 ---